adafruit/Adafruit_HX711/README.md

 Tested and works great with the Adafruit HX711 Breakout Board: https://www.adafruit.com/product/XXXX

-This chip uses pseudo-SPI to communicate, ay 2 pins are required to interface
+This chip uses pseudo-SPI to communicate, any 2 pins are required to interface

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!

 Written by Limor Fried for Adafruit Industries.
 MIT license, check license.txt for more information All text above must be included in any redistribution